A class of singular control problems with tipping points: Optimal Resource Extraction

-To solve the singular control problem \eqref{markovv}, we will use a standard guess-and-verify approach.
-We guess that when the reserves of the resources is above a threshold which depends on its running minimum, it is optimal to extract.
-Furthermore, we guess from Proposition \ref{bench} that, if $m$ is sufficiently large, let us say larger than a threshold $\overline m$, it should be optimal to extract immediately the surplus $x - \overline m >0$.
-Therefore, we conjecture the existence of a free boundary function $b:[0, \overline m] \mapsto [0, \overline m]$ such that $b(m) \geq m$ that separates the waiting region $\CC$ from the extraction region $\CE$ where the control process $L$ is activated.
-We set
+To solve the singular control problem \eqref{markovv}, we use a standard guess-and-verify approach.
+We guess that, when the reserves are above a threshold that depends on its running minimum, it is optimal to extract.
+Furthermore, we guess from Proposition \ref{bench} that, if $m$ is sufficiently large, say, larger than a threshold $\overline m$, it is optimal to extract immediately the surplus $x - \overline m >0$.
+Therefore, we conjecture the existence of a free-boundary function $b:[0, \overline m] \mapsto [0, \overline m]$, with $b(m) \geq m$, separating the inaction region